katherine983/pyusm/README.md

 rn2dict = usm_entropy.renyi2usm(datausm.fw)
 ```

+## Testing
+The testing suite built with pytest.
+For now the expected performance is for one failure, 36 passed, 2 xfailed.
+The failure should be for string input in the test_usm_seq_iterables() test.

 #### Bibliography
 <a class="id">1</a>
 <div class="csl-entry">[1] Vinga, S., &#38; Almeida, J. S. (2004).
 Rényi continuous entropy of DNA sequences. <i>Journal of Theoretical Biology</i>, <i>231</i>(3), 377–388. https://doi.org/10.1016/j.jtbi.2004.06.030</div>